 Tuberculosis is a major health problem in India.
 The country has the largest number of TB cases in the world — over a quarter of the global total.
-Each year, more than two million people in India fall ill with TB, and 310,000 people die from it.
-India is now second only to China in the number of new cases of multi drug-resistant TB (MDR-TB), with an estimated 21,000 in 2012.
+Each year, more than two million people in India fall ill with TB, and nearly 300,000 people die from it.
+India is now second only to China in the number of new cases of multi drug-resistant TB (MDR-TB), with an estimated 20,000 cases in 2015.

 Stats and facts: TB in India

-- Proportion of people with TB not diagnosed: 41%
+- Percentage of people whose TB is not diagnosed: 49%

 TB treatment for all